Leaf retention: Semi-evergreen in regions without freezes. Deciduous in hard freezes.

 Flowers: Yellow to cream colored, small, bottle brush shape.

-Fruit: Seed pod, flat and curved, compressed around seeds,
+Fruit: A seed pod, flat and curved, compressed around seeds, sometimes with rolled

 Stems: Thornless to thorny, depending on cultivar.